-Greenland truly is paradise for any landscape photographer.
+Greenland truly is a paradise for any landscape photographer.
 Combining raw wilderness, fascinating scenery and outstanding clarity of light like only a few other places, your trip to the world’s largest non-continental island will be worthwhile.
-We will explore some of the world’s most magnificent fjords, see spectacular mountain ranges, picturesque villages.
+We will explore some of the world’s most magnificent fjords, see spectacular mountain ranges, and picturesque villages.

-For years, Better Moments has organist amazing aerial photography in Greenland, shooting over the icecap and Greenland’s stunning scenery.
+For years, Better Moments has organised amazing aerial photography in Greenland, shooting over the icecap and Greenland’s stunning scenery.
 So don’t miss this unique opportunity to photograph Greenland from above together with the best.

 This offer is optional, hence, if you wish to join this particular workshop please let us know in advance.
 The price depends on the number of guests, who will join the aerial photography workshop.

-BETTER MOMENTS & PHASE ONE EXPLORER is your gateway to working with top of the line equipment from Phase One, We provide participants with FREE exclusive access to the power and versatility of the Phase One Premiere XF Camera System and Capture One software, as well as continuous support and training from both Phase One experts and award-winning Better Moments photographers.
+BETTER MOMENTS & PHASE ONE EXPLORER is your gateway to working with top of the line equipment from Phase One, We provide participants with FREE exclusive access to the power and versatility of the Phase One Premiere XT Camera System and Capture One software, as well as continuous support and training from both Phase One experts and award-winning Better Moments photographers.
 This workshop offers you the opportunity to learn, discover and explore the dramatic landscapes of Greenland together with passionate and like-minded enthusiasts, using the best photographic equipment on the market.

 All our guests will receive – for free – exclusive Phase One equipment, software and training for use during this workshop, including: